cirosantilli/linux-cheat/net/http.md

 great post: <http://stackoverflow.com/questions/549/the-definitive-guide-to-forms-based-website-authentication>

-##downsides of http auth
+##Downsides of HTTP auth

 Parameters are left to the browser:

 - the appearance of the login page

-- the time for which the user stays authenticated (time for which browser keeps resending `user:pass` automatically)
+- the time for which the user stays authenticated (time for which browser keeps resending `user:pass` automatically).

 You might have seen this on a website in which your browser just opens up a weird looking window and asks you for username / password.

-therefore, you cannot cusomize them and users will get different interfaces on different browsers, bad user interface consistency
+Therefore, you cannot customize them and users will get different interfaces on different browsers, bad user interface consistency.

 For those reasons, form authentication is used on most large sites today.

-##updside of http auth
+##Updside of HTTP auth

 Simple.

-##basic authentication
+##Basic authentication

 Authentication is sent on the header *unencrypted*!